DietmarDamiaensPXL/microservices-demo-security/docs/deployment-guide.md

 7. Run `kubectl port-forward service/mailhog 8025:8025` to forward a port to mailhog.

+8. Run `kubectl port-forward svc/pushgateway 9091:9091` to forward a port to mailhog.

-8. Navigate to `localhost:8080` to access the web frontend.
+9. Navigate to `localhost:8080` to access the web frontend.

-9. Navigate to `localhost:3000` to acces grafana.
+10. Navigate to `localhost:3000` to acces grafana.

-10. Navigate to `localhost:8025` to acces mailhog.
+11. Navigate to `localhost:8025` to acces mailhog.

 ## Cleanup